dman-os/template_rust_dylink/README.md

 ...for faster compilation times.

-> Note: before you commmit to this, be sure to give check if using the [`mold`][mold] linker alone can ease your compilation time pains.
+> Note: before you commmit to this, and if you're on Linux, be sure to give check if using the [`mold`][mold] linker alone can ease your compilation time pains.
 I've found that it is more than fast enough for most usecases, especially with how hacky and painful this template can get.
-This template itself is configured to use [`lld`][lld], which `mold` hooks into.
+If you're having linking issues with `mold`, you can also go for [`lld`][lld], which is faster than the default (GNU gold).
+This template is itself configured to use `mold` by default on Linux, `lld` on Windows and [`zld`][zld] on macOS.
 This can be disable by commenting out marked sections of `.cargo/config.toml`.

 This *hack* is a modification of the one used in the [`bevy`][bevy] repository and is implemented as following: